Assam is the largest tea growing region in India, which contributes approx of fifty-two percent of the country's total tea production.

-Ever since tea was discovered in Assam in India in 1823, all the credits were taken away by the Bruce brothers.
+Ever since tea was discovered in Assam in 1823, all the credits were taken away by the Bruce brothers.
 The world knew Robert Bruce to discover tea in Assam (the Northeastern region of India) whereas very little knew that, the Singpho were the ones who used tea as herbal drink much before British discovered it.

 In fact when Robert Bruce once fell ill during one of his expeditions, the Singphos offered him the same herbal drink which was later discovered to be tea.